anirudhgarg/functions-logicapp-startstopvms/README.md

 * Ability to filter the VM's based on a Resource Group
 * Ability to filter the VM's based on a Tag

-The implementation uses Azure VM async API's and hence potentially hundreds of VM's can be started/stopped.
+The implementation uses Azure VM async API's and Azure Functions Durable Functions.
+The number of VM's that are handled by a single Function can be controlled.

 ## Instructions: